fbpixelFaecal Occult Blood Test: What to Expect | Thomson Medical

 • Guaiac FOBT (gFOBT):

-• You may be asked to avoid certain foods and medications for a few days before the test, as they can affect the results.
-These include red meat, certain raw fruits and vegetables, vitamin C supplements, iron supplements, and non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin and ibuprofen.
-Ingesting these before the test may cause either a false positive or a false negative test.
+• You may be asked to avoid certain foods and medicines for a few days before the test, as they can affect the results.

 What happens during a faecal occult blood test?

-• The process involves collecting small samples of stool from different bowel movements, often over three separate days.
+• Collect small samples of stool from different bowel movements, often over three separate days

-• Transfer a small amount of stool onto a test card or into a collection tube using a spatula, stick, or applicator.
+• Transfer a small amount of stool onto a test card or into a collection tube using the spatula, stick, or applicator provided

-• You should seal the samples and send them back to your healthcare provider or laboratory for analysis.
+• Seal the samples and send them back to your healthcare provider or laboratory for testing

-• The laboratory will then test the samples for the presence of hidden blood.
+• The laboratory checks the samples for the presence of hidden blood

 The kit typically includes everything you need to complete the test and instructions to explain the process.
 For best results, follow the instructions that come with your test kit.